rarelygoeshere/OldSchoolSitesCatalogue/README.md

 ### Miscellaneous
 - [Hacker News](https://news.ycombinator.com/) Social news platform hosted by Y Combinator
 - [DANZIG](http://www.danzig-verotik.com/) Site about Writer/Producer/Director Glenn Danzig
+- [Crouton.net](https://crouton.net/) A minimalist website showcasing a single image of a crouton

 # Sources and Inspirations
 ## Sources
 A list of sources I visited to obtain the content for this repo.
 It is not an exhaustive list.